Table of Contents

 You will want to keep a clear record of all of your expenses and consult tax professionals to ensure that you are reporting everything properly and gaining every advantage afforded to you.

-Also, realize that there are many laws surrounding the selection of tenants and the management of interactions with them.
+Also, realize that there are many laws surrounding the selection of residents and the management of interactions with them.
 Make sure that you read and understand these laws, both federal and local Tennessee laws.

 The last things that you want is a lawsuit due to your violation of Equal Housing Opportunity laws or Tennessee Landlord-Tenant Statutes.